Updated August 11, 2016

 There is a short Autobiography of chief Woodson on www.midway42.org/roundtable_vets_stories.aspx.
 In the rearseat at Midway and Santa Cruz.
 Mr. Woodson Probably saw as much action during his career as anyone who has served with VFP 62.
 I think his story would a great addition to the VFP 62 home page.

-A link to the web version With gratitude to Larry and the midway42.org website.]
+An EXTERNAL link to the web version With gratitude to Larry and the midway42.org website.]

 In the Rear Seat at Midway and Santa Cruz